OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-48.md

 to Dibon, Nebo and Beth Diblathaim,

 ## Jeremiah 48:23
-to Kiriathaim, Beth Gamul and Beth Meon,
+to the towns of Kiriathaim, Beth Gamul and Beth Meon,

 ## Jeremiah 48:24
 to Kerioth and Bozrah— to all the towns of Moab, both near and far.

 ## Jeremiah 48:25
-Moab’s horn is cut off; her arm is broken,” declares the Lord.
+Moab’s strength is cut off; her power is broken,” declares the Lord.

 ## Jeremiah 48:26
 “Make her drunk, for she has defied the Lord.
 Let Moab wallow in her vomit; let her become a laughingstock.